LucasDelfino92/morrowindsharp/mw++.md

 # Disclaimer

-The guide presented here assumes you have already followed all instructions found in the [**Setup**](https://github.com/Sigourn/morrowind-improved/blob/master/setup.md#setup-index) page.
+The guide presented here assumes you have already followed all instructions found in the [**Morrowind++ Part 1**](https://github.com/Sigourn/morrowind-improved/blob/master/setup.md#morrowind-part-1) page.
 Please abstain from using this guide until you've correctly set up Morrowind and the recommended tools and mods.

 # Tools